internetofwater/WaterBudgetFramework/README.md

 This is the repository describing the Water Budget Framework (WBF) project.
 A Water Budget (sometimes called Water Account or Water Balance) is ["...an accounting of the rates of water movement and the change in water storage in all or parts of the atmosphere, land surface, and subsurface."](https://water.usgs.gov/watercensus/AdHocComm/Background/WaterBudgets-FoundationsforEffectiveWater-ResourcesandEnvironmentalManagement.pdf)

+Water Budgets generally track water within a ZONE, where the basic equation is

+Change in Storage = Outflows - Inflows

 The WBF is a mapping of

 1. California DWR [Water Budget Handbook With or Without Models]